Elicitation¶

 }'

-unique-cli elicit ask "Confirm permanently deleting /Archive/2024 and all its contents" \
+unique-cli elicit ask "Permanently delete /Archive/2024 and all its contents?
+Confirming deletes it immediately — this cannot be undone." \

 --tool-name confirm_delete \